wwt9829/bit.ly-typos/README.md

 Generate and register common typos for your shortlinks! | by Wyatt Tauber (wyatttauber.com) cmd usage: shortlink-typo-generator.py [-h --help] [-s --skip] [-d --double] [-r --reverse] [-m --miss] [-c --case] [-A --all] [-P --preview] [-B --bypass (cmd only)] shortlink redirect_url

-Enter a shortlink (bit.ly) to generate typos for: bit.ly/example Enter a URL to redirect the typos to: https://example.com/
+Enter a shortlink (bit.ly or tinyurl.com) to generate typos for: bit.ly/example Enter a URL to redirect the typos to: https://example.com/

 Press ENTER to create the most common typos (default).